DonAlberton/parkrozrywki-webapp-spring/README.md

 # parkrozrywki-webapp-spring (DISCONTINUED)
-The DataBase was erased at the end of the semester.
+The DataBase was deleted at the end of the semester.